Goodwy/SwipeActionView/README.md

 # <a id="activation-distance">Activation distance</a>
 You can customize the siwpe distance required for callbacks to be executed by using the `activationDistanceRatio` property.
 It receives a value in range from `0.0f` to `1.0f`, which means the percentage of background view that has to be revealed.
 For example if set to `0.5f` the user has to reveal at least half of the background view before releasing their finger in order for the gesture callbacks to be executed.

+# <a id="haptic-feedback">Haptic feedback</a>
+Haptic feedback is enabled by default, you can disable it using the `useHapticFeedback` boolean variable.
+Haptic feedback occurs when the user reaches the `activationDistanceRatio` value.

 # <a id="attr">Attributes</a>

 #### <a id="attr-rippleTakesPadding">`app:sav_rippleTakesPadding="true|false"`</a>